-Depending on the source, house values in Oregon rose somewhere between 7% and 9% over the last 12 months (ending in November 2018).
-That’s much higher than the national average for the same time, as well as the historical annual average going back several decades.
-As a result of these trends, Oregon will see a higher jumbo loan threshold in 2019.
+Depending on the source, house values in Oregon rose by 3.5% in the last 12 months and Zillow predicts they will rise 2.7% within the next year.
+As a result of these trends, Oregon will see a higher jumbo loan threshold in 2020.

-Currently, the median home price in Oregon is $340,027, with prices experiencing an average annual growth rate of 8.6 percent since 2013.
-That said, home values can range wildly from one jurisdiction to the next, with Medford’s median home price at $283,699 and Portland’s at $464,496, for example.
+Currently, the median home price in Oregon is $351,700.
+That said, home values can range wildly from one jurisdiction to the next, with Medford’s median home price at $250,000 and Portland’s at $417,900 for example.